BACK

 • NSF/Bounced Check Fee Maximum: If the tenant’s rent check bounces, the landlord may charge a fee of $30 (Ala.
 Code § 8-8-15).

-• Withholding Rent/Repair and Deduct: No law in Alabama allows tenants to withhold rent or make repairs and deduct the cost from rent if the landlord fails to remedy a condition (Ala.
+• Withholding Rent/Repair and Deduct: There is no law in Alabama which provides provisions for tenants in the state to withhold rent or make repairs and deduct the cost from rent if the landlord fails to remedy a condition (Ala.
 Code § 35-9A-164).

 • Deposit Limit: 1 month’s rent.
 This limit does not include deposits to cover pets, reversing tenant alterations, or tenant activities with increased liability risk (Ala.
 Code § 35-9A-201(a)).